Kaub gauging station: History

 The level gauges on the Middle Rhine date back to 1797, when one was built in Erfelden (currently on the old Rhine riverbed at the Kühkopf-Knoblochsaue).
 In Kaub, a staff gauge was built in 1856.
 The gauge tower was built by Prussia and opened on May 18, 1905 with a level recorder and a display of the current water level on a large mechanical indicator (electrified in 1951).
 Since 1967, the gauge has been equipped with remote data transmission.
 A measurement announcement device was added in 1968 and a punched tape recorder was set up in 1973.
 When the gauge was modernised in 2011, paper recording was dropped and a second, redundant, measuring device was installed instead.
 The measured values are transmitted to the hydrological data center and can be checked at the ELWIS site.

 Role in navigation

 The Kaub gauge is of central importance to shipping on the Rhine to destinations above Koblenz.
 The amount of cargo to be carried on the Rhine is limited by the draft of the ship being low enough to pass at Kaub.
 The load of a large (135 m) container vessel is seriously affected by low water: a full capacity load is possible at the 250 cm level, the load drops to 50% at 135 cm, to 25% at 75 cm, and to 16% at 55 cm.

 When the gauge level is below 40 cm, freight navigation is practically impossible, although specially designed vessels can get through even at 35 cm.

+For the first time in the history of measurements, the Kaub level slipped into single digits in mid-August 2026.

+Channel deepening

+The Abladeoptimierung Mittelrhein (Middle Rhine capacity optimization), under consideration since 1992, is a federal infrastructure project intended to mitigate the commercial impacts of severe droughts by removing six primary morphological bottlenecks along a 49-kilometer river segment between Budenheim and St. Goar, including the Kaub stretch of the river.
+The project will remove 2,900 cubic meters of alluvial sediment and 1,850 cubic meters of bedrock from the fairway at the Kaub–St. Goar stretch and provide an increase of the assured fairway depth from 1.90 meters to 2.10 meters (at the equivalent water level).
+The works are managed by the Federal Waterways and Shipping Administration, the plan (under approval since late 2025) involves the use of rock-breaking machinery and installation of submerged bed sills to redirect sediment flow.
+The targeted completion date is 2033 at the cost of 225 million euro.
+The project is expected to provide significant economic benefits, with the 20-centimeter depth increase permitting additional 200-250 tonnes of cargo for a typical barge at low water.